Benzocaine/ menthol lozenges

 Brand Name: Examples include Cepacol Sore Throat and Chloraseptic

-Benzocaine/ menthol lozenges is used for:
+Benzocaine/ menthol lozenges are used for:

 Treating occasional minor irritation, pain, sore mouth, or sore throat.
 It may also be used to relieve pain from canker sores.